Using Divi with WP Rocket

 The only maintainable solution is to turn off LazyLoad for that specific page.
 Since Divi does not use filters to call slider module elements, we cannot use a hook to insert the

 Missing font icons in IE 11

 In some rare cases, you might not see icons on your site while browsing with IE11.
-You can resolve that behaviour by installing this small helper plugin:
+You can resolve that behavior by installing this small helper plugin:

 Heads up!
 When theme developers update their code, it may affect which files need to be excluded.
 If these solutions do not work for you, let us know!